 We have four HLTAs who do a fantastic job of leading the learning of classes, sets and groups across the school.
 Our team of fabulous teaching assistants work with groups and individuals and have a wide range of talents and specialisms that meet the needs of children in all phases of our school.
 Their deployment is reviewed by the Senior Management Team every half-term to ensure that current issues can be addressed and particular challenges resolved.

-Our three office staff are indispensable and are continually complimented for their ability to keep the school running smoothly, five premises staff keep our school spick and span, and safe, a part-time librarian encourages good reading habits, and eight midday supervisory assistants (dinner ladies!) keep our children happy and safe at lunchtimes.
+Our four office staff are indispensable and are continually complimented for their ability to keep the school running smoothly, six premises staff keep our school spick and span, and safe, a part-time librarian encourages good reading habits, and eleven midday supervisory assistants (dinner ladies!) keep our children happy and safe at lunchtimes.

 As with many rural schools, ours is made up of buildings of varied ages.
-Begun in the 1890s, the latest additions were in 2008.
-The school grounds are extensive with a an all-weather play space (“The Green”) and a huge field area.
+Begun in the 1890s, the latest additions were completed in 2019.
+The school grounds are extensive with an all-weather play space (“The Green”) and a huge field area.